First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Preliminaries

-The following result of Ramsey theory, stated as such in~\cite[Lemma~17]{twin-width4}, will be used extensively to extract the minimal classes of obstructions in tournaments with large twin-width.
-It is a corollary of the \emph{product Ramsey theorem}, see~\cite[Proposition~3.3]{bodirsky2015ramsey} or~\cite[page~97]{graham1991ramsey}. \begin{lemma} For any permutation~$\sigma \in \Perm_n$ and any finite alphabet~$\Gamma$, there is a permutation~$\tau$ satisfying the following.
-Let~$\Oc_\tau = ([N],<,<_\tau)$.
-For any coloring of pairs~$\lambda : [N]^2 \to \Gamma$, there exists~$X \subset N$ of size~$n$ such that the substructure~$\Oc_\tau[X]$ is isomorphic to~$\Oc_\sigma$, and the coloring~$\lambda$ restricted to~$X$ only depends on the orders~$<,<_\tau$. \end{lemma}
+The following result of Ramsey theory, stated as such in~\cite[Lemma~18]{twin-width4}, will be used extensively to extract the minimal classes of obstructions in tournaments with large twin-width.
+It is a corollary of the \emph{product Ramsey theorem}, see~\cite[Proposition~3.3]{bodirsky2015ramsey} or~\cite[page~97]{graham1991ramsey}. \begin{lemma} For any permutation~$\sigma$ and any finite alphabet~$\Gamma$, there is a permutation~$\tau$ satisfying the following.
+Write the biorder~$\Oc_\tau$ as~$([N],<,<_\tau)$.
+For any colouring of pairs~$\lambda : [N]^2 \to \Gamma$, there exists~$X \subset N$ such that the substructure~$\Oc_\tau[X]$ is isomorphic to~$\Oc_\sigma$, and the colouring~$\lambda$ restricted to~$X$ only depends on the orders~$<,<_\tau$. \end{lemma}